x-po/lazplanet/source/_posts/how-to-get-contents-of-url-in-2-ways.md

 You can also fetch links like: https://api.desktoppr.co/1/wallpapers/random
 This will give you JSON data about a random wallpaper everytime.
 You can then [parse the JSON data](http://localhost/wp-lazplanet/2014/09/03/a-simple-json-parsing-example/) to get the random wallpaper image URL, then download and [set it as wallpaper](http://localhost/wp-lazplanet/2014/08/31/how-to-set-the-desktop-wallpaper/).
 This way you will get yourself a random wallpaper setter!

-### Download Sample Code ZIP

-You can download the above example tutorial project's source code from [here](https://drive.google.com/uc?export=download&id=1lGFBapcyiRWhMgJ6CXBl4nlzm2tEdwIa) or [here](https://www.dropbox.com/s/b6nzuecc2htw136/DownloadContent.zip?dl=1).
-Size: 4.29MB
-The package contains compiled executable EXE file.
-It has been compressed with UPX so some antivirus programs may see it as a false positive.

 Ref:
 [http://wiki.lazarus.freepascal.org/fphttpclient](http://wiki.lazarus.freepascal.org/fphttpclient)
 [https://forum.lazarus.freepascal.org/index.php/topic,41401.msg287233.html#msg287233](https://forum.lazarus.freepascal.org/index.php/topic,41401.msg287233.html#msg287233)